Blaker Education Fund:

 • The Self-Managed Learning College, an organization that facilitates innovative, personalized educational programmes for young people who are not in school to incorporate a learning platform for the investigation of philosophical and scientific ideas across a wide age range of young people from 14 – 30.
 The College has strong links with a number of organizations providing learning for young people, including Brighton and Sussex Universities.

 • A Spirituality Support Network requiring ‘seed money’ for financial support to develop an online community of practice, utilising existing social media such as Twitter and Facebook, as part of a ‘Spirituality Support Network’ for young researchers (primarily aged 21-30) which is being established by the British Association for the Study of Spirituality.
-This is intended to become a core feature of a cross-disciplinary and inter-professional Spirituality Support Network for doctoral students and early career researchers
+This is intended to become a core feature of a cross-disciplinary and inter-professional Spirituality Support Network for doctoral students and early career researchers.

 Join the SMN